SocketCluster/socketcluster-website/website/versioned_docs/version-14.4.2/getting-started.md

 To get started with SocketCluster, you need to have [Node.js](https://nodejs.org/en/) installed.
 You can follow [these instructions](https://nodejs.org/en/download/package-manager/) to install NodeJS.

-If you want to run SocketCluster inside a Docker container (and deploy to a Kubernetes cluster), you should use the Baasil CLI tool: [follow this guide](https://docs.baasil.io/setting_up.html).

 Once you have Node installed, you can install SocketCluster.
 There are two ways to install SocketCluster - You can install it as a framework (this is the simplest way) or you can install the client and server separately (this may be better if you have more specific requirements).